ENGLISH LEARNER PROGRAMS - OVERVIEW

 What services are provided for English learners at the elementary level?

 At all elementary schools, English learners are placed in regular classrooms.
-Certificated teachers provide at least 30 minutes per day of level-appropriate English language development, in addition to appropriate support for content instruction.
-In general the school’s English Learner Program Instructional Assistants provide extra support for the students at the Beginning and Early Intermediate levels of English proficiency.
+Certificated teachers provide daily level-appropriate English language development, in addition to appropriate support for content instruction.
+In general the school’s English Learner Program Instructional Assistants can provide extra support for the students at the lower levels of English proficiency.
 Adopted textbooks support the core instruction, with supplementary texts/materials provided, as needed.
-English learners at the Intermediate level of proficiency and above are generally served through the regular classroom program, with extra assistance provided by the classroom teacher or other support personnel within the regular classroom.
+English learners at the higher levels of proficiency and above are generally served through the regular classroom program, with extra assistance provided by the classroom teacher or other support personnel within the regular classroom.
 Valley Elementary School also has a dual immersion (Spanish) program where native English speakers and native Spanish speakers work toward bilingual proficiency.
-The parents of Spanish-speaking English learners may choose to have their child participate in this “waiver” program.
-If you have any questions about the English learner program services your child is receiving, you may contact their classroom teacher.
+Adobe Bluffs Elementary School has a dual immersion (Mandarin) program where native English speakers and native Mandarin speakers work toward bilingual proficiency.

 ENGLISH LEARNER PROGRAMS – MIDDLE SCHOOL